GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ##### Option 1: AI.SEARCH with OBJECTREF

-- Use `AI.SEARCH` to find *"Where can I find a buffet-style Tex-Mex meal?"*
+- Use [`AI.SEARCH`](https://docs.cloud.google.com/bigquery/docs/reference/standard-sql/bigqueryml-syntax-ai-search) to find *"Where can I find a buffet-style Tex-Mex meal?"*

 ##### Option 2: Chunking, Embeddings, and Vector Search

 For a more streamlined pipeline, let's create chunks of the PDFs, then generate embeddings.
 Finally, use Vector search to find similarities:

-- Extract chunks of the PDF files (using `AI.GENERATE`, `AI.PARSE_DOCUMENT` or a UDF Function).
+- Extract chunks of the PDF files using the pre-provided `chunk_pdf` UDF.
+The UDF expects the [uri of the object](https://docs.cloud.google.com/bigquery/docs/reference/standard-sql/objectref_functions).
-- Generate embeddings for each text chunk using a remote BQML embedding model (`gemini-embedding-001`).
+- Create a remote embedding model in BigQuery using (`gemini-embedding-001`).
-- Store the chunks and their vector embeddings in a table `brochure_embeddings`.
+- [Generate embeddings](https://docs.cloud.google.com/bigquery/docs/reference/standard-sql/bigqueryml-syntax-ai-generate-embedding) for each text chunk and save these in a table called `brochure_embeddings`.

-#### Task 4.3: Intelligent Search and Response with AI.SEARCH & AI.GENERATE_TEXT
+#### Task 4.3: Intelligent Search and Response with VECTOR_SEARCH & AI.GENERATE_TEXT

-1. Perform a vector search over the `brochure_embeddings` table.
+1. Perform a [vector search](https://docs.cloud.google.com/bigquery/docs/reference/standard-sql/search_functions#vector_search) over the `brochure_embeddings` table.
 Find the most relevant document chunks for the question: *"Where can I find a buffet-style Tex-Mex meal?"* (or French: *"Où manger un repas tex-mex à volonté ?"*).
 2. Pass the retrieved chunks as context along with the question to `gemini-2.5-flash` using `AI.GENERATE_TEXT` to generate a grounded, accurate response.

 ### Success Criteria